-Since I’ve been reading a lot more this year I thought I would start a monthly feature on what I’ve read, what I’m currently reading, and what I’ll be reading soon.
+Since I’ve been reading a lot more this year I thought I would start a feature on what I’ve read recently, what I’m currently reading, and what I’ll be reading soon.
 I’m always up for recommendations and book swaps so feel free to message me or chat in the comments section!

 Conversations with Friends by Sally Rooney

 In her debut novel Rooney takes inspiration from conversations in real life to explore the complex intricacies apparent in various relationships.
 Her compelling arguments remind me of discussions that I’ve had with my own friends and has left me thinking a lot about education, society and the philosophy of self.

 Best friends and ex-lovers Bobbi and Frances become entangled in the relationship of Nick and Melissa – an older couple with their own set of baggage – culminating in a secret romantic affair and a wayward trip to France.